-There is a permanent exhibition at the Visitor Center in University Avenue which gives a detailed information about the discoveries made by people related to the university.
-University of Glasgow also hosts a fabulous museum including collections of items from Roman sites, artworks from Rubens, Rembrandt, and Reynolds, as well as numerous other historic and interesting objects.
+There is a permanent exhibition at the Visitor Center on University Avenue which gives detailed information about the discoveries made by people related to the university.
+The University of Glasgow also hosts a fabulous museum including collections of items from Roman sites, artworks from Rubens, Rembrandt, and Reynolds, as well as numerous other historic and interesting objects.

 The park was opened in 1662 and is an ideal place for spending some time walking and enjoying different landscapes.

 The Glasgow Green is where you can find the impressive Doulton Fountain, the world’s largest terracotta fountain which was built to commemorate Queen Victoria’s Golden Jubilee.
-Make sure to visit it while in the Glasgow, even if you do not have much time for other attractions of the city.
+Make sure to visit it while in Glasgow, even if you do not have much time for other attractions in the city.

-There is also People’s Palace, an attraction located in Glasgow Green.
+There is also the People’s Palace, an attraction located in Glasgow Green.
 It tells the story of the city through 3 centuries.
-Exhibitions such as Single End, and The Steamie are the most popular ones.
+Exhibitions such as Single End and The Steamie are the most popular ones.

 The Winter Garden is another attraction inside the Glasgow Green.
 It is a large conservatory, home to a brilliant collection of tropical plants.

 There are three major soccer teams in the city, Celtic, Rangers, and Queen’s Park.
-Each team owns a huge stadium that are the biggest ones in the whole country.
+Each team owns a huge stadium that is the biggest one in the whole country.

 All the three stadiums of Glasgow have aged more than a century, and they are truly a wonder in architecture, a temple for the football fans, and one of the top Glasgow tourist attractions.

-Not only the buildings, but also the fans and the matches are impressive.
-One of the most famous and oldest soccer rivalries in the history are for the two teams of the city, Celtic and Rangers.
+Not only the buildings but also the fans and the matches are impressive.
+One of the most famous and oldest soccer rivalries in history is for the two teams of the city, Celtic and Rangers.